 Here’s the plan:

 8am – Roll out of bed fully rested.
-If you try to execute this plan on too little sleep, you’re going to spend the entire day walking around looking like David Schwimmer in “The Pallbearer”. (not a good thing, in case you were fortunate enough to miss that train-wreck of a movie).
+If you try to execute this plan on too little sleep, you’re going to spend the entire day walking around looking like Jay Cutler after multiple concussions.
+(That’s not a good thing, for those of you not into football.)

 9am – Eat a good breakfast.
 Don’t be the sucker who starves himself for 18 hours before Thanksgiving Dinner only to find out that his stomach has shrunk to the size of an orange.
 There’s always one of these jokers at every Thanksgiving table.
 They walk in and proudly announce “I’m scarfing down 5 helpings because I haven’t eaten anything since last night!”
 Then they peter out after a few bites of cranberry sauce.
 Don’t be that guy.